Happy couple relaxes in pool at oceanfront hotel

 How can you qualify for a travel rewards card?

-Your income, credit score, and other criteria can impact your ability to qualify for the best travel card for you.
-For example, premium travel cards may require excellent credit.
-When you apply, the card issuer will likely check your credit to determine if you qualify and under what terms, including the interest rate and credit limit you may get approved for.
+Your income, credit score, and other criteria can impact your ability to qualify for the best travel credit card for you.
+For example, premium travel cards may require an excellent score on your credit report.
+When you apply, the card issuer will likely check your credit report to determine if you qualify and under what terms, including the interest rate and credit limit you may get approved for.

 Travel credit cards can offer valuable rewards.
 Comparing different types of travel rewards credit cards and their benefits, potential fees, and reward redemption rules can help you choose the one that’s right for you.